niem94/niem94/_posts/2024-07-31-macos-as-a-developer-machine.md

 directory = ~/dotfiles
 ```

-This configuration tells MackUp to store your dotfiles in a Git repository located at `~/dotfiles`.
+This configuration tells MackUp to store dotfiles in a Git repository located at `~/dotfiles`.
 You can then run `mackup backup` to symlink your dotfiles to the Git repository.
 When you switch to a new machine, you can run `mackup restore` to restore your dotfiles.

 ### Storing Brew Bundles in MackUp

 In addition to storing your dotfiles, you can also store your Homebrew packages and applications in MackUp.
-This can be done by creating a Brewfile, which lists all the packages and applications you want to install.
+This can be done by creating a Brewfile, which can be used to snapshot all the packages and applications you have installed on a machine.
 You can create a Brewfile of your installed packages and applications by running:

 ```bash
 brew bundle dump